 Where to learn the skills you need to succeed online.

-If you have ever tried to find honest information about how to build a legitimate online business, you will discover that the path is a most dangerous one.
+If you have ever tried to find honest information about how to build a legitimate online business, you will discover that the path is a dangerous one.
 Scammers are ready to promise you the world and take your last dime.
 Or, worse, they will convince you to load up your credit card, so you will be paying for years.

 The truth is, making substantial money online requires that you build a real online business.
-The good news is that it isn’t difficult, but it does require patience and commitment.
+The good news is it isn’t difficult, but it does require patience and commitment.
 Actually, building an online business is easier than slogging away at a dead-end job.